[Math Lair] Game Theory

 Rewards and/or punishments for each player.

-In general, each player in a game will have a strategy that maximizes his return in the long run, and a goal of many game theory scenarios is to find that strategy.
-Things aren't always so simple when applying that strategy to real life, because people don't always act in accordance with such a strategy.
-Consider a game in which you have the choice of the following two possibilities:
+Things aren't always so simple when applying that strategy to real life, because people don't always act in accordance with what mathematically appears to be the best strategy.
+Consider a game in which you must choose between the following two possibilities:

 1. You get $1.